School shooting: List of school shootings in the United States

-Other school shootings occurring in the United States include the 1966 University of Texas tower shooting in Austin in which 16 were killed; the 2024 Apalachee High School shooting in Winder, Georgia, in which four were killed; the 2001 Santana High School shooting in Santee, California, in which two were killed; the 2018 Marshall County High School shooting in Benton, Kentucky, in which two were killed; and the 2021 Oxford High School shooting in Oxford Township, Michigan, in which four were killed.
+Other school shootings occurring in the United States include: the 1966 University of Texas tower shooting in Austin, Texas, in which 16 were killed, the 2024 Apalachee High School shooting in Winder, Georgia, in which four were killed, the 2001 Santana High School shooting in Santee, California, in which two were killed, the 2018 Marshall County High School shooting in Benton, Kentucky, in which two were killed, and the 2021 Oxford High School shooting in Oxford Township, Michigan, in which four were killed.

 Studies of United States school shootings

 During 1996, the CDC (Centers for Disease Control and Prevention) together with the US Department of Education and the United States Department of Justice, published a review of deaths related to schools occurring as a result of violence, including explicitly "unintentional firearm-related death", for the academic years 1992–1993 and 1993–1994.
 A second study (Anderson; Kaufman; Simon 2001), a continuation from the 1996 study, was published December 5, and covered the period 1994–1999.

 A United States Secret Service study concluded that schools were placing false hope in physical security, when they should be paying more attention to the pre-attack behaviors of students.
 Zero-tolerance policies and metal detectors "are unlikely to be helpful," the Secret Service researchers found.
 The researchers focused on questions concerning the reliance on SWAT teams when most attacks are over before police arrive, profiling of students who show warning signs in the absence of a definitive profile, expulsion of students for minor infractions when expulsion is the spark that push some to return to school with a gun, buying software not based on school shooting studies to evaluate threats although killers rarely make direct threats, and reliance on metal detectors and police officers in schools when shooters often make no effort to conceal their weapons.

 In May 2002, the Secret Service published a report that examined 37 US school shootings.
 They found: